DO YOU WANT TO JOIN THE ROYAL AIR FORCE?

 - A memory test (10 minutes in which to answer 20 questions).

-At some stage during the selection process for joining the RAF you will be required to sit at least one interview.
+THE RAF INTERVIEWAt some stage during the RAF recruitment process you will be required to sit at least one interview.
 The questions that will be presented during the interview will predominantly focus on the following key areas:

 - The reasons why you want to join the RAF.